junxit/us-congress-bills-117/metadata.md

 - 2021-05-04 — Introduced in House
 - 2021-05-04 — Introduced in House
 - 2021-05-04 — Referred to the House Committee on Financial Services.
+- 2021-05-18 — Considered under suspension of the rules. (consideration: CR H2463-2464)
+- 2021-05-18 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2959.
+- 2021-05-18 — Motion to reconsider laid on the table Agreed to without objection.
+- 2021-05-18 — Mr. Cleaver moved to suspend the rules and pass the bill, as amended.
+- 2021-05-18 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H2463)
+- 2021-05-18 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H2463)